5axes/NameIt/README.md

 # Add Print Identificator

-This plugin adds an indentificator in front of the part
+This plugin adds an indentificator in front of each part present on the builtplate.

 ### Define default size